hernandezgonzalo/gravity/README.md

 # Gravity

 Gravity is a platform game developed with pure JavaScript as a project for Ironhack.
-You can play [here](https://hernandezgonzalo.github.io/gravity/).

 ## Goal